-Katherine MacLean died September 1 her son, Carl Mason, reported on Facebook.
+Katherine MacLean died September 1 her son, Christopher Mason, reported on Facebook.
 She was 94.

 While she worked as a laboratory technician in 1947 MacLean began writing science fiction.
 Her first published story, “Defense Mechanism,” appeared in Astounding in 1949 and the majority of her short fiction was published during the following decade.
 “Second Game,” written in collaboration with Charles V. De Vet was a Best Novelette Hugo nominee in 1959.